viblo/pymunk/docs/src/examples.rst

 Each example contains something unique.
 Not all of the examples use the same style.
-For example, some use the pymunk.pygame_util module to draw stuff, others contain the actual drawing code themselfs.
+For example, some use the pymunk.pygame_util module to draw stuff, others contain the actual drawing code themselves.
 However, each example is self contained.
 Except for external libraries (such as pygame) and pymunk each example can be run directly to make it easy to read the code and understand what happens even if it means that some code is repeated for each example.